denniskb/spice2/README.md

 2. Create a branch (off of master) with name `issue/[id]`.
 3. Use the `--no-ff` option when merging.
 6. Make sure all tests pass (if you added new functionality, write tests to check it).
-7. Updat the project version according to [Semantic Versioning 2.0.0](https://semver.org/)
+7. Update the project version according to [Semantic Versioning 2.0.0](https://semver.org/)
 8. Push your branch to the remote.
 9. Submit a pull request.